Network-Aware Optimization of Distributed Learning for Fog Computing: Experimental Evaluation

 \subsubsection{Offloading and imperfect information}

-While network-aware learning obtains similar accuracy to federated learning, we expect it will improve network resource costs.
-Table \ref{tab: cost} compares the costs incurred and model accuracy for five settings, where settings (B) - (E) are applications of network-aware learning. \begin{enumerate}[label = (\Alph*)] \item Offloading and discarding disabled \item Perfect information and no capacity constraints \item Imperfect information and no capacity constraints \item Perfect information and capacity constraints \item Imperfect information and capacity constraints. \end{enumerate}Each cost component in Table \ref{tab: cost} -- process, transfer, and discard (i.e., error) -- is aggregated over all nodes/links and time periods.
-The unit cost column is the total cost normalized by the total amount of data generated in that setting, to account for variation in $D_i(t)$ across experiments.
-Simulations with imperfect information -- in settings (C) and (E) -- allocate data based on historical network characteristics, which may no longer be accurate, and intuitively could cause unintended large transmission or processing costs.
-In the capacity limiting cases -- settings (D) and (E) -- the excess data must be discarded instead, incurring a corresponding discard cost.
+While network-aware learning obtains similar accuracy to traditional federated learning, we expect it will improve network resource costs.
+Table \ref{tab: cost} compares the costs incurred and model accuracy for both the i.i.d. and non-i.i.d. scenarios in five settings, where settings B - E are applications of network-aware learning: \begin{enumerate}[label = \Alph*.] \item Offloading and discarding disabled \item Perfect information and no capacity constraints \item Imperfect information and no capacity constraints \item Perfect information and capacity constraints \item Imperfect information and capacity constraints \end{enumerate} Cost components in Table \ref{tab: cost} -- process, transfer, and discard (i.e., error) -- are summed over all nodes/links and time.
+The unit cost column is the total cost normalized by the total data generated in that setting, to account for variation in $D_i(t)$ across experiments.
+Simulations with imperfect information -- cases C and E -- allocate data based on historical network characteristics, which may be inaccurate, and can cause unintended large transfer or process costs.
+In the capacity limiting cases -- D and E -- the excess data must be discarded instead.
+Note also that the costs are the same for both the i.i.d. and non-i.i.d. settings as our offloading optimization (5)-(9) does not account for local data distributions.
+Comparing A and B, we see that offloading reduces the unit cost by 53\%.
+The network takes advantage of transfer links, reducing the total processing cost by 74\%, by offloading more data.
+Our model is robust to estimation errors, similar to our observations from Section~\ref{subsec:analysis:parameters}, as we observe only minor changes in cost or accuracy from B to C, which has imperfect network information.
+When devices have strict capacity constraints, as in D and E, their gradient updates are based on fewer samples, and each node's $L_i(w_i(t))$ will tend to have larger errors.